vikram-bais/opengl/README.md

 more info at this link:
 https://en.wikipedia.org/wiki/OpenGL

-obj_loader.py : this contain code for extracting buffer array and index array from .obj file
+obj_loader.py : this contain code for extracting buffer array and index array from .obj file.

 main.py : it contain main source code for loading the 3d shape or object from .obj file in output screen,
           also it contains code for accessing GPU or accelerating GPU for rendering 3d graphics into screen.